Mesmer family of California: Tina Mesmer Griffith

 Mary Agnes Christina Mesmer Griffith (February 29, 1864 – August 11, 1948), called Tina, was the oldest daughter of Louis and Catherine Mesmer.

 In 1887 she married Griffith J. Griffith, future namesake of Griffith Park.

 While her parents and husband were wealthy, “Katarina Mesmer” was also heiress to a valuable piece of property at San Pedro and Washington that had been left to her by family friend Andres Briswalter.
 (Briswalter was an Alsatian like the Mesmers.)
 When Louis Mesmer died, the newspaper report about Mesmer’s Will stated, “Mrs. Mary Christina Griffith (wife of G. J. Griffith), another daughter, is left only $500.
 The testator explains that the reason of the bequest being so small was that, prior to his death, he had secured for his daughter a handsome bequest which would have come to him from the estate of the late Andre Briswalter.”

+Upon their marriage, G.J.
+Griffith took control of the property, selling it through his own company even though Christina throughout her years of marriage demanded she was entitled to the proceeds.
+In 1896, the wealth created by the Briswalter sale gave Griffith the financial stability he sought to donate 3,015 acres of his Rancho Los Feliz to create Griffith Park.
+Christina's name is on the deed transferring ownership but no other recognition of her role is anywhere to be seen at Griffith Park.

 After 16 years of marriage, on Friday, September 4, 1903, at the Hotel Arcadia in Santa Monica, apparently motivated by a combination of chronic alcohol abuse, paranoia, religious bias, and sheer greed, Griffith shot Tina in the face.
 She miraculously survived but lost an eye and was permanently disfigured; he was sent to San Quentin Prison for less than two years.
 The couple divorced.
-Their only child was Van Griffith.
+Their only child was Vandell Mowry Griffith.
 After the end of her abusive marriage, Tina Mesmer lived out her days in virtual seclusion at the home of her younger sister Lucy Mesmer Whipple.

+Van Griffith

+Vandell Mowry Griffith (August 29, 1888 – July 14, 1974), known as Van Griffith, was just 15 when his father shot his mother.
+While he never mentioned the shooting, Van remained close to his father and even followed in his footsteps as a journalist, then park developer for Los Angeles, and park commissioner.

+Van was also an early aviator, getting his father to lease 180 acres (73 ha) of Rancho Los Feliz for the Griffith Aviation Park in 1912.

-Van Griffith attended Stanford University and later became a Los Angeles Police Commissioner.
+He later became a Los Angeles Police Commissioner.
+A 1951 book exposing LAPD corruption described Griffith as "a millionaire and a dead honest man", as well as a supporter of Mayor Fletcher Bowron.